How to Clean My Mac Hard Drive

 Comparing to finding big/old files manually, MacMaster will locate those files that are obsolete or too large more quickly.
 Just click "Large & Old Files" and choose the contents to remove.
 The files are catagorized by "> 100 MB", "5 MB to 100 MB", "> 1 Year" and "> 30Days".

-As you can see, FonePaw MacMaster can help you clean all things that are eating up the space of your Mac hard drive, including not only caches and media files, but also data that you may not know.
+As you can see, FonePaw MacMaster can help you speed up Mac and clean all things that are eating up the space of your Mac hard drive, including not only caches and media files, but also data that you may not know.
 Most of its features are used in one click.
 Why not get it on your iMac/MacBook and try it yourself?

 Thank you for providing feedback!